redhat-cop/github-actions/README.md

 ### GitHub Action

 If you have an action that you'd like to contribute, you can create a directory at the root of the repository and then create your action inside of there.
-This would look something like
+This would look something like:

 ```sh
 /my-awesome-action